leolanese/feature-carousel2/README.md

-This carousel is Based on Feature Carousel latest version 1.3.<br>
+This carousel is Based on Feature Carousel (latest pusblish version 1.3)<br>

 <h2>Features</h2>
 -Arrange div's of content in a 3-D, rotating carousel.<br>